 The First Line of (Legal) Defense: Cease & Desist Letters

 A cease and desist letter is a method to assert your rights when you have reasonable belief that someone has infringed upon your IP or breached an agreement.
-In addition to demanding the wrongdoer "cease and desist" whichever behavior or use of your work you're claiming is unlawful, the letter is designed to put the alleged infringer on notice that you intend to bring legal action if they continue infringing.
-It might also set forth terms for curing the wrong.
-The cease and desist letter can also be used to open discussions about potential licensing or settlement negotiations.
-So while it's often the primary reason, getting the infringer to "cease and desist" may be just one of several objectives of your letter.
+In addition to demanding the wrongdoer “cease and desist” the behavior at issue, the letter is designed to put the alleged infringer on notice that you intend to take action if they continue infringing.
+It might also set forth terms for curing the wrong or opening negotiations.
+So while the primary reason is typically to have the recipient cease infringing, it may be just one of several objectives of your letter.

-Businesses, particularly those that maintain multiple contracts or licenses, are more likely to use cease and desist letters, so having some understanding of their role and function is helpful.
+Businesses, particularly those that maintain multiple contracts or licenses, are more likely to use cease and desist letters.
+Therefore, having some understanding of their role and function is helpful.
 The letters are used throughout a number of business and intellectual property contexts.
-In intellectual property, they're used for policing infringement across all IP - copyrights, trademarks, patents, and trade secrets.
-They're also often used for business contract breach situations or as notice for non-compliance with licensing agreements.
-If someone is engaging in a behavior which affects your financial interests or is doing something without your permission that requires it, a cease and desist letter is a good option.
-It asserts your ownership and financial rights, puts them on notice of legal action, and is a common way to move legal issues towards resolution.
+They’re used for policing infringement and non-compliance across all IP – copyrights, trademarks, patents, and trade secrets – as well as business contract breach situations.
+If someone is engaging in a behavior which affects your financial interests or is doing something without your permission. cease and desist letter is a good place to start.
+It asserts your ownership and financial rights, puts them on notice of legal action, and is a common way to move issues towards resolution.

-C & D letters are a first line of defense (or sometimes offense) and eliminate ignorance as a mitigating defense once delivered.
-If the recipient(s) continues infringing, you'd next determine how much bite your actual next legal steps will have.
-As always, it's better to be sincere in your demands so that when the time comes, your action plan is already articulated in your letter and ready to be executed.
-Nothing reminds an opposing party that you're serious like sticking to what you warned would happen and doing so within the timeframe you describe in your letter.
+Cease and desist letters (also known as C & D letters) are a first line of defense (or sometimes offense) and eliminate ignorance as an infringer defense.
+If the recipient(s) continues infringing, you’ll determine the next steps you’ll take depending on your situation.
+It’s ideal to be sincere in your C & D letters.
+Your action plan will likely already be articulated in your letter and ready to be executed.
+Nothing reminds an opposing party that you’re serious like sticking to what you warned would happen and doing so within the timeframe you describe in your letter.

 All cease and desist letters will typically cover the same core topics: